San Francisco 49ers vs. Green Bay Packers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- San Francisco played six games with more than 47.5 points scored, its current matchup's point total, last season.
+- Out of 16 games last season, San Francisco played five with more than 50 points scored, its current matchup's total.

-- Green Bay played 14 games last year (77.8% of chances) in which the teams combined to score more than 47.5 points.
+- Last season, 13 of Green Bay's 18 games had a combined total of more than 50 points scored.

-- The 49ers' average point total in matchups last year was 47.1, 0.4 points less than the total in this game.
+- The 49ers' average point total in matchups last year was 47.1, 2.9 points below the total in this game.

-- The average total in Packers games in 2020 was 3.3 more points than the point total of 47.5 in this outing.
+- The average total for Packers games in 2020 was 0.8 more points than the point total of 50 in this outing.

 49ers stats and trends

-- The 49ers were favored by 3.5 points or more five times last season, and covered the spread in one of those games.
+- The 49ers were favored by 3.5 points or more five times last season, and covered the spread in one of those contests.

 - Last season, the combined scoring went over the point total eight times in San Francisco's games.

-- The 49ers racked up 23.5 points per game last season, comparable to the 23.1 per contest the Packers allowed.
+- The 49ers averaged 23.5 points per game last year, comparable to the 23.1 per contest the Packers allowed.

-- San Francisco was 4-3 against the spread and 4-3 overall last season when the team recorded over 23.1 points.
+- San Francisco was 4-3 against the spread and 4-3 overall last season when the team scored more than 23.1 points.

-- San Francisco was 6-7 against the spread and 6-7 overall when the team piled up more than 334 yards last season.
+- When San Francisco churned out more than 334 yards last season, the team was 6-7 against the spread and 6-7 overall.

-- The 49ers turned the ball over 13 more times (31 total) than the Packers forced a turnover (18) last year.
+- Last season the 49ers turned the ball over 31 times, 13 more than the Packers' takeaways (18).

 Packers stats and trends

-- Green Bay won 10 games against the spread last season, while failing to cover six times.
+- Green Bay compiled a 10-6-0 record against the spread last season.

-- The Packers won their only game last season when playing as at least 3.5-point underdogs.
+- The Packers won their only game last year when playing as at least 3.5-point underdogs.

-- When Green Bay put up more than 24.4 points last year, it was 11-3 against the spread and 12-2 overall.
+- Green Bay was 11-3 against the spread and 12-2 overall in games when it recorded over 24.4 points last season.

-- When Green Bay piled up over 314.4 yards last season, the team was 11-5 against the spread and 13-3 overall.
+- Green Bay was 11-5 against the spread and 13-3 overall when the team churned out more than 314.4 yards last season.

-- The Packers had 11 giveaways last season, while the 49ers had 20 takeaways.
+- Last season the Packers had 11 turnovers, nine fewer than the 49ers had takeaways (20).

 Home and road insights

-- At home last season, San Francisco had two wins against the spread and was 1-7 overall.
+- San Francisco had two wins against the spread, and was 1-7 overall, at home last season.

-- In eight games at home last year, San Francisco hit the over four times.
+- In eight games at home last year, San Francisco went over the total four times.

 - In away games last season, Green Bay was 5-3 against the spread, and 6-2 overall.

-- The Packers had two wins ATS (2-1) on the road as 3.5-point underdogs or more.
+- On the road, the Packers had two wins ATS (2-1) as 3.5-point underdogs or more.

-- Green Bay went over the total in five of eight away games last season.
+- Last year, in five of eight road games Green Bay went over the total.

 Powered by Data Skrive.